-(2) A Code42 app command line command for viewing and manipulating the GUID value for the current device.
+(2) A Code42 agent command line command for viewing and manipulating the GUID value for the current device.

 The very first backup performed on a specific source device.
 Because this backup establishes a baseline for your backup selection, the initial backup can take significantly longer than subsequent backups, which back up only the changes you've made since the last backup.
 See incremental backup.

 The process of backing up only files that are new or have changed since the previous backup.

 The IP address the operating system reports to the Code42 agent and Code42 service for a particular device.